iExecBlockchainComputing/iexec-doc/dataset.rst

   },

-Then you deploy your dataset.
+Then you deploy your dataset:

 .. code-block:: bash